Ringier-Axel-Springer-PL/hat-server/README.md

 ## Development

-To install and work on het-server locally:
+To install and work on hat-server locally:

 Clone the repository and
 ```bash